-This course is the basic carpentry course.
-It is in alignment with NCCER and the Kansas Board of Regents.
+This course is in alignment with NCCER and the Kansas Board of Regents.
 It is (in part) a component of the Core Curriculum for the KCKCC Construction Technology program and the KCKCC Building Engineering and Maintenance Technology program.
-The course topics include: Environmental sustainability, Orientation to the Trade, Building Materials, Fasteners, and Adhesives, Hand and Power Tools, Reading Plans and Elevations, and Commercial Drawings.
-Pre-requisites: OSHA 10, Math Level 3 Recommended.
+The course topics include Environmental sustainability, Orientation to the Trade, Building Materials, Fasteners, and Adhesives, Hand and Power Tools, Reading Plans and Elevations, and Commercial Drawings.

+Pre-requisites: BEMT-0101 OSHA 30, Math Level 3 Recommended.

-BEMT-0110 CNC Operations
+BEMT-0110 CNC OPERATIONS

-This course will introduce he learner with operations and to properly identify, set-up and operate Computer Numerical Controlled (CNC) metal turning, milling equipment safely.
+This course will introduce the learner with operations and to properly identify, set-up and operate Computer Numerical Controlled (CNC) metal turning, milling equipment safely.
 This course will emphasize hands on approach as well as classroom activities to familiarize the student with the process to complete job task analysis.
-This course will also cover common mathematical formulas that will be implemented into the curriculum to achieve expected learner outcomes.
-Prerequisite: BEMT-0108.
+Also covered are common mathematical formulas that will be implemented into the curriculum to achieve expected learner outcomes.

+Prerequisite: BEMT-0108 Carpentry Basics.

-BEMT-0112 Residential Electrical
+BEMT-0112 RESIDENTIAL ELECTRICAL

 This is the basic course in residential electrical and repair.
-The course topics include: Environmental sustainability, sources of electricity, meter reading, voltage, resistance, watts, current, home distribution systems, circuit breakers, and codes.
+The course topics include Environmental sustainability, sources of electricity, meter reading, voltage, resistance, watts, current, home distribution systems, circuit breakers, and codes.
 It will also cover types of conductors, circuit loads, switches, outlets, boxes, fixtures, and wiring.
-Students will study surface mounted wiring, low voltage, door chimes, thermostats, telephones and burglar alarm systems.
-Safety will be emphasized.
+Students will study surface mounted wiring, low voltage, door chimes, thermostats, telephones, and burglar alarm systems.

 Pre-requisites: KBOR approved Core Curriculum.
-OSHA 10.
+BEMT-0101 OSHA 30.
 Math Level 3 Recommended.

-BEMT-0113 Windows, Doors & Stairs
+BEMT-0113 WINDOWS, DOORS & STAIRS

-This course is the basic carpentry course.
 It is in alignment with NCCER and the Kansas Board of Regents.
 It is (in part) a component of the Core Curriculum for the KCKCC Construction Technology program and the KCKCC Building Engineering and Maintenance Technology program.
-The course topics include: Environmental sustainability, Hand and Power Tools, Windows and Exterior Doors, and Basic Stair Layout.
-Pre-requisites: OSHA 10.
+The course topics include Environmental sustainability, Hand and Power Tools, Windows and Exterior Doors, and Basic Stair Layout.

+Pre-requisites: BEMT-0101 OSHA 30.
 Math Level 3 Recommended.